stanleywalker1/digital_phone_fishbowl/README.md

 ## Installation

-This uses a python webserver called Flask.
+This project uses a python web-server called Flask.
 You should have [Python3 installed](https://realpython.com/installing-python/).

 <!--To install flask in a virtual environment: